ktbyu823op/music-scrapper/README.md

-# Python Music Album Scrapper in Bandcamp.com
+# Python Music Album Scrapper from Bandcamp.com

 This Scrapper uses Selenium and BeautifulSoup